icme/cme258/class/class5/class5.md

-# Class 5
+# Class 5 - Eigen

-Today:
-* Eigen

-We've spent some time looking at BLAS and LAPACK, which require a fair amount of understanding of matrix data structures, and book keeping.
+We've spent some time looking at BLAS and LAPACK, which require a fair amount of funny names and book keeping.
 Today we'll talk about a more modern linear algebra library, [Eigen](http://eigen.tuxfamily.org/dox/), which is for C++.
+Using classes and operator overloading, this allows you to write code that looks more like linear algebra does on paper.

 There are several other modern C++ linear algebra libraries out there, including
 * [Armadillo](http://arma.sourceforge.net/)